 O Teachers can see the progress of individual students and of their class as a whole.
 Students with similar MAP scores are generally ready for instruction in similar skills and topics.
+As such, MAP enables teachers to target instruction based on individual student need.
 MAP also provides data around the typical growth for students who are in the same grade, subject, and have the same starting achievement level.
 This data is often used to help students set goals and understand what they need to learn to achieve their goals.